 You can assign a meaningful ballot identifier (i.e. a Ballot ID) to make it easier to manage voter lists and identify voters.

-Since Ballot IDs replace the contact information as the unique identifier, you can use duplicate voter contact information in your voter list.
-If you use multiple notification methods, ballot identifiers are mandatory and enabled immediately.
+Since Ballot IDs replace the contact information as the unique identifier, you can use duplicate voter contact information!
+If you use multiple notification methods, ballot identifiers are mandatory and enabled automatically.
 Ballot IDs are not equivalent to Voter Labels, as voter labels do not need to be unique.

 The following are examples of Ballot IDs: